pisceanfoot/DataStaxDay/README.md

 spark://172.31.24.137:7077
 ```

-In this example the response tells us that the Spark Master is running on internal address 172.31.24.137 - so we need to use the corresponding external address 54.213.132.207 to acccess it from a browser on a client machine.
+In this example the response tells us that the Spark Master is running on internal address 172.31.24.137 - so we need to use the corresponding external address http://54.213.132.207:7080 to acccess it from a browser on a client machine.

 #### Connecting to the cluster from DevCenter
+If you've installed DevCenter you can use it to run queries, view schemas, manage scripts etc. To access your cluster:
 - Simply add a new connection
 - Enter a name for your connection
-- Enter any of the external IP's from above as a contact host
+- Enter any of the external IP's provided as a contact host
-- Wait a few seconds for the connection to complete and the keyspace and table details for the database will be displayed
+- Wait a few seconds for the connection to complete, and the keyspace and table details for the database will be displayed

 ![DevCenter How To](http://i.imgur.com/8zwzmDj.png)